HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### DX Core tuning

+The following list contains details about the tuning and enhancements done to the DX Core during testing:

-- This activity followed the same tunings used in the sizing activity for a [medium-sized configuration](./rendering_medium_config.md#dx-core-tuning-for-concurrent-user-run).
+- Followed the same tunings used in the sizing activity for a [medium-sized configuration](./rendering_medium_config.md#dx-core-tuning).

-- LTPA token timeout was increased from 120 minutes to 600 minutes for the rendering tests.
+- Increased the LTPA token timeout from 120 minutes to 600 minutes for the rendering tests.

 !!!note
       For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool, and core.
 Since DAM uses `Node.js`, you can monitor CPU and memory usage using Prometheus and Grafana.
 Based on your observations, you can modify memory requests and limits in Kubernetes accordingly.